noefp/easy_gdb/README.md

 ### Import annotations

 Here, we will learn how to import annotations to the database.
-First we will import all the gene names, for that we will need a file such as `easy_gdb/templates/anotations/gene_list.txt` with all the gene identifiers from our organism.
+First we will import all the gene names, for that we will need a file such as `easy_gdb/templates/annotations/gene_list.txt` with all the gene identifiers from our organism.
 It is recommended to use the transcript name (gene1.1).

-We will import all the gene names using the script `import_genes.pl` and we will provide the gene list file, species name, gene annotation version, and folder name for JBrowse (remember this name to use it when you set up JBrowse).
+We will import all the gene names using the script `import_genes.pl` and we will provide the gene list file, species name, gene annotation version, and folder name for JBrowse (remember this name when you set up JBrowse).
 This way we can link the genes with the genome browser.

 Open a terminal using docker-compose or Docker desktop